 prompt

-, and all the metadata associated with it (labels, weights, costs…)prompt
+, and all the metadata associated with it (labels, weights, costs…) - Store all the metadata, but the

 will not be logged in any way.
-The log is still visible, labelled, and searcheable.prompt
+The log is still visible, labelled, and searcheable. - (stealth mode) The log is not stored[*], not visible, not searchable, and no

 header, the policies will be stored as part of the Labels in this format: